 The abdominal examination is performed with the patient lying supine.
-The examiner should begin by giving his or her formal introduction and then approach the patient and perform the examination from the right side of the patient.
+The examiner should begin by giving their formal introduction and then approach the patient and perform the examination from the right side of the patient.
 The initial steps are described as follows:

 - Wash hands thoroughly with soap and water.
 An alcohol-based sanitizer can also be used.
-It is essential for the examiner to ensure that his or her hands are dry and warm before starting the examination.
+The examiner needs to ensure that their hands are dry and warm before starting the examination.

 - Identify the patient.